 The workshop focuses on the changing landscape for the sourcing and generation of research data, identifying and safeguarding against risks in working with big data, leveraging text analytics to measure complex constructs, combining machine learning with econometric approaches to uncover heterogeneous treatment effects, and the design of large-scale randomized online experiments.

 There is a need for business executives at all levels of an organization to understand how discrete changes in a nexus of information technologies (IT)—storage, mobile, social media, analytics, internet of things, and artificial intelligence—are generating unprecedented opportunities, while introducing new risks, in digital innovations that can create value in business and society.
 This nexus of complementary technologies is leading to digital innovation in a range of areas including: market mechanisms; the traceability of behaviors, social networks, and choices; the processes of collaboration; real-time prediction of behaviors and outcomes; experimentation to generate feedback about market response to innovations in products/services and processes; and business models.
 It requires business professionals, both working in well-established organizations and in startups, to understand how digital innovation can be leveraged to design products, services, business models, and processes.
 Workshops are customized to align with the objectives of firms and their managers.

 The workshops are designed to provide authors with (1) feedback from MISQ Senior Editors and Associate Editors on potential submissions to MISQ and (2) the opportunity to discuss with editors and other authors how to develop papers for submission and resubmission to MISQ.
-Designed and offered Pre-AMCIS MISQ Author Development Workshops at San Diego (2016) and Boston (2017).
+Authors learn how to avoid Type III errors in the formulation of their research.
+Designed and offered Pre-AMCIS MISQ Author Development Workshops at San Diego (2016) , Boston (2017) and New Orleans (2018).